RAG4Coding-LUNR/manas-code-repo/readme.md

-# README: This README contains a list of patches made to get various experiments to work
+# README: This README contains a list of patches (Look at: random_scripts) made to get various experiments to work

 ## CodeSage Model Patch for `sentence_bert.py`